se.plan#

 Constraints data layers#

 se.plan includes various constraints that enable users to restrict restoration to sites that satisfy specific criteria.
-Many of the constraints can be viewed as indicators of risk, which allows users to avoid sites where the risk of failure, or the risk of undesirable impacts, might be unacceptable.
+Many of the constraints can be viewed as indicators of risk, which allows users to avoid sites where the risk of failure or undesirable impacts might be unacceptable.
 Values of the constraints should be viewed as average values for a site, with some locations within a site likely having higher or lower values.
-The constraints are grouped into four categories: biophysical, current land cover, forest change, and socio-economic.
+The constraints are grouped into four categories: biophysical; current land cover; forest change; and socioeconomic.

 Note

-Every data layer presented in the following document can be displayed in Google Earth Engine as an overview of our datasets.
-Click on the provided link in the description, you’ll be redirected to the GEE code editor panel.
+Every data layer presented in the following document can be displayed in GEE as an overview of our datasets.
+Select the provided link in the description to be redirected to the GEE code editor pane.
 The selected layer will be displayed over Uganda.
-To modify the country change the fao_gaul variable line 7 by your country number (listed in the Country list section).
-If you want to export this layer, please set the value of to_export (line 10) and to_drive (line 13) according to your need.
-Hit the run button again to relaunch the computation.
-Code used for this display can be found here.
+To modify the country, change the fao_gaul variable Line 7 to your country number (listed in the Country list* section).
+If you want to export this layer, please set the value of to_export (Line 10) and to_drive (Line 13), according to your need.
+Select the run button again to relaunch the computation.
+Code used for this display can be found on this page.

 Potential constraint#

-This contraint is hard coded in the tool, the user cannot customize it.
-It covers the entire world meaning that it will not mask all your analysis if se.plan is run outside of the LMIC.
+This contraint is hard-coded in the tool; the user cannot customize it.
+It covers the entire world, meaning that it will not mask all of your analysis if se.plan is run outside of the LMIC.

 Variable